 Simple English definitions for legal terms

-Read a random definition: admission of evidence
+Read a random definition: expectation of privacy

 Public-Safety Exception: A rule that allows the police to use a statement made by a suspect, even if it would normally be thrown out, if the statement is needed to protect the public.
 For example, if the police arrest someone and think they have a gun, but can't find it, they can ask the suspect where it is to keep people safe.
 The suspect's answer can be used in court because of the public-safety exception.